strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 The operator will configure the KRaft controllers without the ZooKeeper connection details, with the migration flag disabled and roll them.
 When both brokers and controllers are working in KRaft mode, the operator will delete all the resources related to ZooKeeper as well.
+At this point, the user can delete the `.spec.zookeeper` section from the `Kafka` custom resource because it is not needed anymore.

 During the finalization, the cluster metadata state moves to the final `KRaft`.